Professional Speaker on Social Media, Tourism & Travel

-- (tentative) Digital marketing workshops for Missouri Main Street, emphasis on small town and rural cultural/heritage tourism.
+- Digital marketing workshop for Missouri Main Street in Jefferson City, Missouri, plus a breakout at their August state conference in Kansas City MO, with emphasis on small town and rural cultural/heritage tourism.

-- (delayed by COVID19) Speaking at the Heartland Byways scenic byway conference in Leavenworth, Kansas.
+- Speaking with Leslie McLellan at the Heartland Byways scenic byway conference in Leavenworth, Kansas.

 - (delayed by COVID19) Breakout session with Tourism Currents partner Leslie McLellan at the new Oregon Rural Tourism Conference in Sunriver Resort, Oregon.